 - starting salaries for mechanical engineers, and for those on graduate training schemes, are in the range of £22,000 to £28,000

 - with experience, this can increase to between £25,000 and £35,000.
 At a mid-level for lead or principal engineers, salaries are around £35,000 to £50,000

 - when a senior level is reached, such as chief engineer, salaries of £45,000 to £60,000+ can be achieved

 Why study mechanical engineering at Strathclyde?

-Studying mechanical engineering at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated University, we were awarded Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying mechanical engineering at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 Our postgraduate degree, MSc in Advanced Mechanical Engineering, is accredited by the Institution of Mechanical Engineers (IMechE) and provides a route for you to achieve Chartered Engineer status.

 Our department also holds an Athena Bronze award in recognition of our practices which supports gender equality in higher education.